Kirtania Port

-Subarnarekha port formerly known as Kirtania port is a deep-water, all-weather port proposed to be constructed at the mouth of Subarnarekha River in Balasore district in the Indian state of Odisha.
+Kirtania Port, also known as Subarnarekha Port, is a deep-water, all-weather port proposed to be constructed at the mouth of Subarnarekha River in Balasore district in the Indian state of Odisha.
 The foundation stone for the port was laid in 2019.

 Background

 For over 40 years there was only one major port in Odisha, at Paradip with less major ports at Gopalpur and Dhamra Port.
 That picture has changed dramatically in the past few years.

 Based on a study by IIT Madras, the Government of Odisha had identified 13 locations along the state's 480 km coast line as suitable for setting up of ports.
 Thereafter, in order to facilitate the setting up of new ports with participation of private parties the state government had formulated in 2004 a separate port policy.

 Apart from the Dhamra port, which is set to be operational by mid-2010, progress has been achieved in setting up three other ports – Kirtania port at Subarnarekha mouth, Astaranga port in Puri and Chudamani port in Bhadrak.
 After implementation of these projects, Odisha is expected to become the vital exit point for not only the state, but other land-locked states like Chhattisgarh, Jharkhand and Madhya Pradesh.